Arshiakhan50/AI-Visual-Tracking/README.md

 - Select a source. (radio button selection `Image`).
 - Upload an image by clicking on the "Browse files" button.
 - Click the "Detect Objects" button to run the object detection algorithm on the uploaded image with the selected confidence threshold.
-- The resulting image with objects detected will be displayed on the page.
-Click the "Download Image" button to download the image.("If save image to download" is selected)

 ### Detection on RTSP